MomdAli/Angewandte-Informatik/content/Studium/Semester 3/Betriebsysteme/KW_1/Process.md

 The operating system moves processes between these states depending on the CPU's availability and external events like I/O completion.
 The transitions between these states are managed by the OS scheduler, which decides which process should be running at any given time to maximize system efficiency.

+### **PCB** (Process Control Block):
+- ****Pointer:**** It is a stack pointer that is required to be saved when the process is switched from one state to another to retain the current position of the process.
+- ****Process state:**** It stores the respective state of the process.
+- ****Process number:**** Every process is assigned a unique id known as process ID or PID which stores the process identifier.
+- ****Program counter:**** [Program Counter](https://www.geeksforgeeks.org/what-is-program-counter/) stores the counter, which contains the address of the next instruction that is to be executed for the process.
+- ****Register:**** [Registers](https://www.geeksforgeeks.org/different-classes-of-cpu-registers/) in the PCB, it is a data structure.
+When a processes is running and it’s time slice expires, the current value of process specific registers would be stored in the PCB and the process would be swapped out.
+When the process is scheduled to be run, the register values is read from the PCB and written to the CPU registers.
+This is the main purpose of the registers in the PCB.
+- ****Memory limits:**** This field contains the information about [memory management system](https://www.geeksforgeeks.org/memory-management-in-operating-system/) used by the operating system.
+This may include page tables, segment tables, etc.
+- ****List of Open files:**** This information includes the list of files opened for a process.

 ### **Data Structures**: discusses how operating systems manage processes using specific data structures.
 The key points are:

 1. **Tracking Process Information**: The OS needs to track various details about each process, such as its current state, memory usage, CPU registers, and I/O activities.
 This is done using a data structure called the **Process Control Block (PCB)** or **process descriptor**, which stores all relevant information about each process.